 The Value of Looking Foward

 Periodically I stop by historic sites and ponder the efforts of those who’ve brought us to this point in our lives and in our country’s development.
 Each time I get a bit melancholy wishing I could have been there.
-But I snap back to the present realizing the value of looking forward as well, viagra canada prescription a value unquestionably greater than looking back.
+But I snap back to the present realizing the value of looking forward as well, a value unquestionably greater than looking back.

-I have had the honor of owning an historic home, sildenafil located on land formerly owned by President George Washington but built in 1935 as part of President Franklin Roosevelt’s New Deal.
+I have had the honor of owning an historic home, located on land formerly owned by President George Washington but built in 1935 as part of President Franklin Roosevelt’s New Deal.
 The town in fact is named Eleanor for the First Lady.
 I sometimes gaze at the woodwork hoping to connect to the builders and planners.
 I am wistful and I understand the passion of those wanting to preserve this past.

 Nostalgia fuels that passion.
 Nostalgia of a simpler time when children played in the yards and parents gardened to put healthy food on the table.